-During the program, we work on everything from finding product market fit, defining a target market to getting first validation for the company.
+During the program, we work on everything, really, everything.
+From finding product market fit, defining a target market to getting first validation for the company.
 We also help advise on elements like marketing.
 Does your product require an SEO consultancy like ClickSlice to boost the chance of customers finding the product?
 Would a social media hashtag campaign work better?
 We talk through matters like these to make sure companies make the choices that are right for them.
 We are also instrumental in helping companies prepare for fundraising and of course for our investor demo day.

 Carine founded an e-commerce Startup in 2003 after working in Engineering, Strategic Alliances and Marketing at several pre-IPO startups.
 In 2017 she was nominated “Angel Investor of the Year” at TechCrunch’s 10th Annual Crunchies Awards.
 She has continued to invest over the years and is now using tools like Bitcoin Trader as a way to make more money off her investments.
 The tools allow her to make better decisions when it comes to trading and she can also set up automated trading if she wants.
 If anyone else would like to get started with Bitcoin or other cryptocurrencies, it might be worth looking for one of the best brokers unter diesem Link (with this link).
 A good broker can help people to find the best deals, ensuring that they save as much money as possible.
 From there, people can trade their cryptocurrency, just like Carine does.
 Apart from tech, Carine also managed to find time to become an accomplished fine art photographer, with gallery representation in the US and Europe.
 She has multiple solo and group exhibitions under her belt – in New York, London and San Francisco.